 What is a Family Intervention?

-"If an addict or Alcoholic is mad with you its because you won’t enable them"
+If an addict or alcoholic is mad with you it’s because you won’t enable them.

-The reason it is so hard for those of us engaging in substance abuse to appreciate the concerns of family members is we are caught up in denial.
-This cognitive defense mechanism is part of the addiction process, and it prevents us from hearing the truth.
+The reason it is so hard for those of us engaging in substance abuse to appreciate the concerns of family members is that we are caught up in denial.
+This cognitive defence mechanism is part of the addiction process, and it prevents us from hearing the truth.
 It means that instead of accepting alcohol or drugs is a problem, we believe the concerns of family members are due to them being ‘killjoys’, jealous, or ‘moaners’.

 It can be easy to brush off the concerns of one person, but it is much harder to do this when we are confronted by a group of people.
 This is what makes an intervention so powerful.
 It can involve a group made up of not only family members, but also friends and work colleagues.
 The coming together of this group of concerned individual can make the situation appear serious enough to break through the wall of denial.